top of page

 The chamber music category is determined by the average age of the group members.

 Multiple winners will be selected to perform at the Carnegie Hall.
 Winners pay a recital fee.
-The score obtained determines the amount of the recital fee.

-Soloists recital fees:
+Soloists recital fee: $350

-Chamber groups recital fees (for each member)
+Chamber groups recital fee (for each member): $250

 All winners participating in the Winners' concert will receive the following: